How to get rid of mealybugs on orchids is a question I often get.

 Adult mealybugs do not bore into the soil.
 They lay their eggs or live young on the soil surface.

-Once those are hatched, the bugs bore into the soil and begin to feed on the roots and soil nutrients.
+Once those are hatched, the bugs bore into the soil and feed on the roots and soil nutrients.

-The potting mix can be sterilized the same way you would sterilize the soil for houseplants.
+The potting mix can be sterilized like you would sterilize the soil for houseplants.

 Using steam, bake the mix in the oven, in the microwave, over a grill, or solarization by leaving the mix in direct sunlight to cook.